Varieties With Ample Cotangent Bundle: Bogomolov's construction of varieties with ample cotangent bundle

 \section{Bogomolov's construction of varieties with ample cotangent bundle}

-We present here an old unpublished construction of Bogomolov that produces varieties with ample cotangent bundle as linear sections of products of varieties with big cotangent bundle (a differ\-ential-geometric version of this construction appeared later in \cite{wo}).
+We present here a construction due to Bogomolov that produces varieties with ample cotangent bundle as linear sections of products of varieties with big cotangent bundle.
+Bogomolov's construction appears in \cite{wo} in a differ\-ential-geometric setting.
 Everything in this section is due to Bogomolov.\footnote{I am grateful to Bogomolov for allowing me to reproduce his construction.}